 Gransfors Bruks axes are produced in a small Swedish axe factory, originally set up in 1910 in the Nordanstig rural district of Halsingland.
 Each axe is individually forged (and initialed with a hot stamp) by a master smith, then hardened and tempered to hold a keen edge.
 All Gransfors axes have a hickory handle, and are supplied with a leather guard.
 A complimentary copy of The Axe Book comes with each axe.

 CARVING AXE.
-This contemporary version of a traditional Swedish carving axe was designed by Wille Sundqvist -- master craftsman, teacher and author of Swedish Carving Techniques.
-The head is 36 ounces, with a 4-1/2" blade fitted to a 15" hickory handle.
+Wille Sundqvist master craftsman, teacher and author of Swedish Carving Techniques, designed this contemporary version of a traditional Swedish carving axe.
+The Carving axe fills a need for a well-balanced tool that weighs considerably more than the Karlsson Sloyd axe.
 An excellent tool for hewing bowls and other larger projects, including architectural work.
-A leather guard comes with the sloyd axe.
-The Axe Book is included.
+A leather guard and The Axe Book are included.

 SMALL FOREST AXE.
-This is the perfect single bit axe for light limbing in the woods, camping, splitting smallish firewood, and for cutting through cross fibers in large logs while splitting out chair parts.
-With a touched up inner bevel (see the Shop Tip) it's surprisingly good for hewing.
-The 24-ounce head is 3-1/4" wide, and is fitted to a 19" handle.
-At this size and weight the Woods Axe can be used single or double handed.
+This is the perfect single bit polled axe for light limbing in the woods, camping, splitting smallish firewood, and for cutting through cross fibers in large logs while splitting chair parts.
+With a touched up inner bevel (see the Shop Tip) it’s surprisingly good for hewing.
+The Small Forest Axe can be used single or double handed.
 With a hickory handle, leather guard and The Axe Book.

 How To Order